Search State Parks volunteerism opportunities, register as a new volunteer or login as a returning volunteer.

 Parks provide training that helps volunteers gain work experience and improve job skills.
 In addition, volunteer hours count as job experience when applying for employment with Virginia State Parks or for any state government slot.

-Depending on how many hours you contribute, you'll receive a one-year or lifetime entrance pass to all Virginia State Parks, camping and cabin use privileges, a certificate of appreciation and much more.
+Depending on how many hours you contribute, you'll receive a one-year entrance pass to all Virginia State Parks, camping and cabin use privileges, a certificate of appreciation and much more.

 As a volunteer, you'll have a positive effect on your state park and community.
 You'll gain the satisfaction of knowing your efforts enhanced your state parks or natural areas for today and generations to come.